-7 thoughts on “Coyote talk on Doc and Woody Show”
+7 Replies to “Coyote talk on Doc and Woody Show”

 1. I think the coyote talk is based on misinformation e.g. it is hard to distinguish the coyote from the timber wolf … it is the eastern wolf that this ‘new’ coyote is hard to distinguish from … what we have around ottawa are: coyotes (the small western form), the eastern wolf, and the eastern coyote (a hybrid resulting from the eastern wolf and coyote breeding) … if you require further information I would be happy to respond